boudra/moboudra.com/posts/software-is-about-people-not-code.md

 It is a natural tendency to develop tunnel vision and become overly focused on the codebase, losing sight of the fact that our efforts should ultimately result in a meaningful impact for the end user.

+One way to put this into practice is to consistently ask how your actions impact the rest of the team and the end users, and prioritize accordingly.

+Here are some specific actions you can take:

+- **Prioritize user impact**: Focus on tasks that directly improve the end user's experience, if it doesn't, reconsider it's priority.
+- **User research:** Consider different user perspectives and and conduct user research.
+- **Maintainable code**: Write code thinking about the person who will be maintaining it later, make sure it's easy to understand and document it properly.
+- **Test implementations**: Invest time in proper manual and automated testing to identify issues early on, and save the team from difficult debugging sessions down the line.
+- **Make your code easy to review**: Provide clear descriptions of the changes you're making and keep the scope of the changes small to facilitate code reviews and collaboration.
+- **Practice empathy in code reviews**: Offer constructive feedback and consider the context and challenges faced by the developer.
+- **Over communicate**: Openly share progress and challenges with the team to improve transparency and collaboration.

-Fostering empathy within your team is the key to building great software.
-It strengthens the relationships and collaboration among team members, while also ensuring that the software serves the needs and of end users
+These small acts of empathy strengthen the relationships and collaboration among team members, while also ensuring that the software serves the needs and of end users.